DineWithMe/Development-Tools/Styling, Rule and Habbit/Good Coding Habbit.md

 now imagine in future there would be another status = 'retest', you would also send this to customer.

-Of course you can modify the code to something like
+Of course you can modify the code to something like this:

 ```
 const status = 'pass'